vitaly-t/pg-promise/README.md

 * leading and trailing white spaces surrounding variables are ignored;
 * variable names are case-sensitive.

-It is important to know that while property values `null` and `undefined` are both formatted as `null` in the query, an error is thrown when the property doesn't exist at all.
+It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all.

 ### Functions and Procedures